-FLAP SURGERY AND REGENERATIVE GUM SURGERY
+FLAP SURGERY AND BONE GRAFTING

 This is a surgical approach to treating gum infections that can achieve multi-fold goals of reducing infection, regenerating lost tissues and avoiding tooth loss.